-• All single-occupancy restrooms should use gender inclusive signage.
-For example, rather than labeling such restrooms as "Men" and "Women,"

-instead label them simply as "Restroom."
-(Please note that there is no uniform way to label a gender inclusive restroom and signage specifications will depend on state and local laws and policies.)

-- Consider building entirely gender inclusive single-stall restrooms in all new law school buildings and those under renovation, rather than having gendered bathrooms. - Have a policy requiring at least one easily accessible gender inclusive restroom in all newly constructed and renovated law school-owned buildings; ideally at least one per floor and at least one available for faculty if faculty use different restroom facilities than do students.
-These facilities should be comparable to other gendered facilities in terms of building location, and should be disabled-accessible. - Add or assign single-occupancy, gender inclusive restrooms in all existing law school-owned buildings in locations that are easily accessible. - Create an interactive, online, and easily accessible map of all single-stall and gender inclusive restrooms on campus.
+- All single-occupancy restrooms should use gender inclusive signage.
+For example, rather than labeling such restrooms as "Men" and "Women," instead label them simply as "Restroom."
+(Please note that there is no uniform way to label a gender inclusive restroom and signage specifications will depend on state and local laws and policies.
+In California, the standard is to label inclusive restrooms with "All-Gender," or "All-Gender Single-Occupancy" signs.
+In the District of Columbia, all single stall restrooms must be labelled "Restroom" rather than "Men" or "Women".
+In Vermont, all public single stall restrooms must simply have some form of an all gender indicator.
+Be sure to check your state and local signage laws.) - Consider building entirely gender inclusive single- or multi-stall restrooms in all new law school buildings and those under renovation, rather than having gendered bathrooms. - Have a policy requiring at least one easily accessible gender inclusive restroom in all newly constructed and renovated law school-owned buildings; ideally at least one per floor and at least one available for faculty if faculty typically use different restroom facilities than do students.
+These facilities should be comparable to other gendered facilities in terms of building location, and should be disabled-accessible. - Add or assign single-occupancy, gender inclusive restrooms in all existing law school-owned buildings in locations that are easily accessible. - Create an interactive, online, and easily accessible map of all single- and multi-stall gender inclusive restrooms on campus.